ruuvi/ruuvi.drivers.c/README.md

 # Changelog
 ## 0.1.6
+ - Integration test DC/DC.
+ - Integration test timer.
- - Integration test DC/DC
+ - Integration test scheduler.
+ - Unit test NFC task.
  - Use SD reset function if SD is enabled in power interface reset.

 ## 0.1.5
- - Add nrf15_sdk log enable macro to ruuvi_interface_log.h
+ - Add nrf15_sdk log enable macro to ruuvi_interface_log.h.
- - Fix nRF5 SDK15 watchdog reinitialization assert
+ - Fix nRF5 SDK15 watchdog reinitialization assert.
  - Unit test task_flash, integration test ri_flash.
- - Unit test and integration test GPIO
+ - Unit test and integration test GPIO.

 ## 0.1.4
- - Fix button task compilation when button task is not enabled
+ - Fix button task compilation when button task is not enabled.
  - Remove RTC, Power tasks as they unnecessarily wrap interface.
- - Add watchdog
+ - Add watchdog.

 ## 0.1.3
- - Add unit tests for tasks
+ - Add unit tests for tasks.
  - Support multiple button initialization.

 ## 0.1.2
- - Fix some globally visible names not following the refactored scheme
+ - Fix some globally visible names not following the refactored scheme.

 ## 0.1.1
- - Fix some globally visible names not following the refactored scheme
+ - Fix some globally visible names not following the refactored scheme.
  - Pass RI_COMMUNICATION_TIMEOUT to application from BLE Scan.

 ## 0.1.0
  - Change to 0.x Semver to signal that project is in alpha.

 ## 3.3.0
- - Add semantic versioning string
+ - Add semantic versioning string.

 ## 3.0.0 ...
 3.2.0
 Alpha versions, do not use for anything.